desjare/mtsmerge/README.md

 **Bugs & Notes**

-The current implementation transcode the AVCHD to h264 and does an audio passthrough.
+The current implementation transcode the AVCHD to h264 and does an audio passthrough by default.
 It merge the files to a single mts file before transcoding.
 This should not be necessary.
-It is also fairly simple to modify it and add parameters to use other codecs like HEVC, opus, etc. I welcome any contribution.
+It is also fairly simple to modify it and add parameters to use other codec configurations like HEVC, opus, etc. I welcome any contribution.